AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/01-ProvisioningResources.md

 If you don't use the script, you will need to complete the following deployments manually

-1. Create an Azure Storage Account with a container for uploads.
+1. Create an Azure Storage Account with two containers for file uploads.

     A suggested name is something like `fileuploads` with unique characters after it like your intials and the date (i.e. `fileuploadsabc20291231`)

+    Container suggested names are:

+    - moviestowatch
+    - watchedmovies

 1. Create an Azure Function app in the consumption tier, including the hosting plan and the backing storage account (do not use the same storage account as for the uploads).
 The Azure function app will also have an application insights associated to it but that won't be utilized in this workshop.